Gluten-free, lactose-free and reduced sugar diets are hot topics these days.

 The lemongrass flavour is divine and I made a two in one smoothie by mixing raw cacao with the mix for my bottom layer.
 I added oats and Greek Yoghurt and the result is amazing, both visually, nutritionally and taste.

 ‘biscotti made with mincemeat and studded with colourful glace cherries will spice up any Christmas gathering.
 I use almond meal [or ground almonds] mixed with the flour.
 For a gluten free option use gluten free self raising flour.’
-You will need: 1 cup mincemeat [mincepie filling] 2 cups self raising flour 1 cup almond flour 1 teaspoon bicarbonate of soda a pinch of salt … Read More How to make Christmas Biscotti using mincemeat
+You will need: 1 cup mincemeat [mincepie filling] 2 cups self raising flour 1 cup almond flour 1 teaspoon bicarbonate of soda a pinch of salt … Read More How to make Festive Biscotti using mincemeat

 So much citrus this time of the year and these scones are a real treat, just divine, without any added sugar or butter,